DashInvests/manual/1 - Manual.md

 We think of our “products” as offerings of support and capital to a company, and the price we charge is ownership in a company.

 ### “Seed”
 Our preference is to be the first money into a company, and to contribute a meaningful amount of capital.
-This is the core of what we do, and it reflects roughly 90% of the dollars we invest.
+This is the core of what we do, and it will reflect roughly 90% of the dollars we invest.
 We want to be able to add capital, sometimes even increasing our ownership stake, as the company evolves.
 While we lack a specific ownership percentage target, we try to get meaningful ownership given the stage of the company -- in practice, this can be 5-15% depending on how far the company’s progressed.
 (It’s difficult to generalize because, in startups, exceptions are the rule.
 We also find that hard ownership targets can make it more difficult to form a syndicate with other investors who can be helpful.)

-### "Open Angels"
-We created the Open Angels program to deepen relationships with a handful of angels we trust.
-We back every deal our Open Angels do at a fixed ratio with their personal investment.
-We are not direct investors in their portfolio companies and each Angel manages their relationship with companies.
-Our intent is to support people we trust, and extend our fund to support many more companies, not to create direct deal flow for us.
-(In fact, sometimes our Open Angels might invest in companies competitive to ones in our portfolio -- since we have no visibility into details about those companies, and we're obligated to back them if our Open Angels do, we can continue to serve our portfolio companies effectively.
-We treat this situation the same way as if we'd invested in a venture fund that backed a startup competitive to one of ours.)

-Our Open Angels include [Adrienne Harris](https://angel.co/u/adrienne-harris-4), [Ivan Kirigin](https://angel.co/ivan-kirigin/syndicate/), [Amir Shevat](https://angel.co/invest-with-amir-shevat/syndicate), [Max Simkoff](https://angel.co/max-simkoff/syndicate), [Jim Greer](https://angel.co/jim-greer/syndicate), [Michael Wellman](https://angel.co/mwellman-virgilsecurity-com), [Parker Thompson](https://angel.co/pt/syndicate), [Dennis Pilarinos](https://angel.co/dennis-pilarinos-s-syndicate/syndicate), and [Edith Harbaugh](https://angel.co/edith-harbaugh-angel-fund/angel-fund).

 ### "Beacon"
 We believe that there are exceptional individuals with great ideas who likely have the skills to build a company but lack the network or personal financial means to get started.
 So we will invest a small amount of capital -- $50K (for roughly 2% of the startup idea you pursue) -- to support very, very early-stage founders explore an idea, validate a key hypothesis, or build an early prototype.
 Given the low cost of building software today, these small checks are intended to help founders test new ideas cheaply while avoiding excess dilution too early.
-We also believe that these investments have potential to increase diversity in the founder community, an effort we support through our [Future Founders](https://www.nytimes.com/2015/07/02/upshot/the-next-mark-zuckerberg-is-not-who-you-might-think.html) program.
-In our experience, the very best founders know how to experiment, iterate, and we were inspired to experiment backing people as soon as we can possibly justify it.
+We also believe that these investments have potential to increase diversity in the founder community.
+In our experience, the very best founders know how to experiment, iterate, and we are inspired to experiment backing people as soon as we can possibly justify it.
 [Read more on the why, what we look for, and deal terms here.](https://medium.com/@minnkim/introducing-bloomberg-beta-beacon-52a65e5cba82)

 ### “Flag”
 In some cases, we only seek to put a small amount of money to work (for example, in rounds where the founder is fortunate to have many investors who want to support the company, or it is a later-stage company), and it is unlikely we will invest more.
 In these cases, our support is as much symbolic as it is financial -- we want to be part of something, even though we know it is unlikely to be an investment that is meaningful to our fund financially.
 A typical check for these investments might be $50K.
 While these investments have access to all the services we offer our portfolio, given our lower ownership stake we’re less able to pay proactive attention to these companies and we want to set clear expectations up front about what kinds of startups the founder will likely consider competitive.